 Reduit beach is one of best beaches on St Lucia.
 It has golden sands and an interesting inflatable complex on the water.

 The inflatables add park-like features to the beach, with slides that will dip you down into the ocean waters, and places to simply lay down and relax.
 Even cloudy days are comfortably warm here, and you’ll have plenty of chances to kick back with a cocktail while your kids play on the bouncy sea-bound inflatables.
 It’s a different kind of beach, that’s for sure.

 It can get quite busy here because people that come from cruise ships stop near this beach and flock towards it.
 But there are plenty of restaurants and other things to keep everyone entertained; even on the busiest of days.

 8. Sandy Beach, Vieux-Fort

-We couldn’t forget about Sandy Beach in Vieux-Fort on our list of the best beaches in St Lucia, could we?
+We couldn’t forget about Sandy Beach in Vieux-Fort on our list of the best beaches Saint Lucia, could we?

 Sandy beach is great for kitesurfing and windsurfing!
 This beach has medium-sized waves, which are great for everyone from the experiences to those who have never tried a water sport before.